What are common mistakes endurance athletes make with their nutrition, prior to seeing a sports dietitian?

 When the areas of daily nutrition, nutrition timing and sports foods are dialled in, then it is time to consider the possible use of ergogenic aids.
 In the endurance scene, the most common (and well-evidenced) ones to consider are caffeine and nitrates.
 As mentioned above, the inclusion of BCAAs might be considered at times and there are some others to consider based on the risk vs. benefit calculation depending on the athlete.

-In terms of medical supplementation if shown to be needed, I think many take different vitamins and minerals as a ‘just incase’ policy.
+In terms of medical supplementation, I think many take different vitamins and minerals as a ‘just in case’ policy.
 Instead, consider your intake and complete blood tests if you are concerned.
-In endurance athletes, the most common deficiencies I see in practice is by far iron, but also vitamin D.
+In endurance athletes, the most common deficiencies I see in practice is by far iron and vitamin D, both of which are easy to test for with a blood test.